vimpunk/cratetorrent/DESIGN.md

 (since a peer session doesn't do much other than IO) would be more performant over running each on a separate task is an open question and more research is needed.

+### Stats collection

+Torrent aggregates stats from its peer sessions as well as itself.
+This information is mostly session metadata: whether the session is running or stopped, whether a peer is a seed or a leech, its throughput rates, piece availability, etc. These are needed either simply for stats reporting, but crucially to make informed decisions about the management of the torrent: such as which peers to unchoke, which connections to close, etc.

+These need to happen frequently, about once a second.
+As mentioned above, `mpsc` channels are used to communicate these state changes.
+Each peer session, when its [tick](#session-tick) routine runs, sends a "state change" message to its torrent from which torrent calculates its own state and performs various bookkeeping.
+See more info [below](#sending-stats-changes).

 ## Piece picker